Styracocephalus: Paleoecology

 The majority of dinocephalian fossils such as that of Styracocephalus are found in the Tapinocephalus Assemblage Zone of the South African Karoo.
-Many of the more advanced Tapinocephalid fossils, which exhibit characteristics seen in later mid-Permian Dinocephalians, are often found in this assemblage zone.However recent recoveries of Mid-Permian Dinocephalians have been South America, suggesting that they were dispersed in various locations across Pangea.
-This also supports that Therapsids were found on a global scale from as early as the Guadalupian including Eastern Europe and South America.
-According to research conducted on the Karoo Basin in South Africa, the Styracocephalus likely preferred warmer climate conditions with fluctuating precipitation.
-The basin was formed during Pangea time and survived through the breaking up of the continent, which likely contributes to the thorough global presence of Dinocephalians.
-Many Tapinocephalid fossils have also been discovered on farms such as the holotype found on the Boesmans Rivier farm, recent Dinocephalian fossils have also been found on other farms like the Klein Wolwefontein.
-Consistent with assumptions made by Boonstra on characteristics of Dinocephalians, it can be inferred that the Styracocephalus spent a fair amount of time in shallow ponds and marshlands.
-The ratio between the cranial elements and limbs of this group of Dinocephalians meant a decreased likelihood of long land travel, and a much higher probability of dwelling in marsh areas and eating nearby marsh vegetation.
+Many of the more advanced tapinocephalid fossils, which exhibit characteristics seen in later-mid-Permian Dinocephalia, are often found in this assemblage zone.
+However, recent recoveries of Mid-Permian Dinocephalia have been in South America, suggesting that they were dispersed in various locations across Pangea.
+This also supports that Therapsida were found on a global scale from as early as the Guadalupian including Eastern Europe and South America.
+According to research conducted on the Karoo Basin in South Africa, Styracocephalus likely preferred warmer climate conditions with fluctuating precipitation.
+The basin was formed during Pangea time and survived through the breaking up of the continent, which likely contributes to the thorough global presence of Dinocephalia.
+Many tapinocephalid fossils have also been discovered on farms such as the holotype found on the Boesmans Rivier farm, recent dinocephalian fossils have also been found on other farms like the Klein Wolwefontein.
+Consistent with assumptions made by Boonstra on characteristics of Dinocephalia, it can be inferred that Styracocephalus spent a fair amount of time in shallow ponds and marshlands.
+The ratio between the cranial elements and limbs of this group of Dinocephalia meant a decreased likelihood of long land travel, and a much higher probability of dwelling in marsh areas and eating nearby marsh vegetation.